Alyfaraj/TextVideoChat/README.md

 This is a mobile application I built for interview task , using React-Native (v0.64.2).

 Application has two screens: one for messages rooms and one for chat.
-Users list on frist screen predefined in the firebase DB and when running application current user data will select be rondam from users list and show alert with username .
+Users list on frist screen predefined in the firebase DB and when running application current user data will select a random from users list and show alert with username .

 # Getting Started
 <h3>Installing</h3>